Are flies endangered?

 Flies appear at a dead body very quickly.
 Some particularly well-organised and highly motivated species detect the expiration and land within minutes.

-As different insects arrive at different stages (listed above), a forensic scientist can use a survey of the species present, and the point at which they are within their life cycle, to accurately establish how long ago the unfortunate person began sleeping with the fishes.
+As different insects arrive at the different stages listed above, a forensic scientist can use a survey of the species present, and the point at which they are within their life cycle, to accurately establish how long ago the unfortunate person began sleeping with the fishes.
 Our humble house fly is never late to dinner.
 It likes to get there early in the event, and will land at the point the cadaver starts to resemble a flotation device.

-Entire ecosystems of wildlife live in urban areas because we produce so much rubbish.
-You just need a bank holiday to realise how much we rely on refuse collectors and their trash-squishing trucks, when they haven’t been for a week it only takes a strong wind or a couple of foxes for the streets to look like Armageddon overnight.
+We produce so much rubbish that entire ecosystems of wildlife are able to live in urban areas.
+You just need a bank holiday to realise how much we rely on refuse collectors and their trash-squishing trucks.

 Whilst bin boys and girls kindly collect our rubbish and hide it away where we can conveniently forget about how much food we ate over the weekend, it takes other much smaller members of the animal kingdom than humans to break it down.